Say Goodbye to Cloudy Invisalign Aligners with Proper Cleaning Methods

 A: Baking soda is occasionally suggested as a natural cleaning agent, but it should be used with caution.
 While it is gentler than most toothpastes, it is still mildly abrasive.
 If you choose to use it, do so sparingly and infrequently — it should not replace your regular fragrance-free soap cleaning routine.

-Q: Are there any new cleaning products specifically designed for clear aligners in 2026?
+Q: Are there any newer cleaning products specifically designed for clear aligners?

 A: The market for aligner care products continues to grow alongside the popularity of clear aligner therapy.
 Align Technology’s official Invisalign cleaning crystals remain a widely recommended option, and several third-party retainer cleaning tablets have gained popularity.
 Always check that any product you use is labeled safe for clear aligners or retainers and does not contain alcohol or harsh chemicals.